nlau77/icecream-testing/README.md

 ## About Icecream

-Small side project to practice React Testing with Jest
+Side project to practice React Testing with Jest